lunarcoffee/advent-of-code/README.md

 # Advent of Code

-My attempts at Advent of Code problems, many of which I revise a bit after the initial solve.
+These are my solutions for the Advent of Code problems from various years!
+Many of them are revised a bit after the initial solve.
 Happy holidays!

-🎄🎁
+🎄🎁 :)